alec-borman/Tenuto-Studio-3/README.md

 # Tenuto Studio 3

+Tenuto Studio 3 is the official web-based integrated development environment (IDE) for the Tenuto music notation language.
+It provides a seamless, high-performance interface for composing, visualizing, and synthesizing music using the Tenuto DSL.
+By leveraging a Rust-based compilation engine running in Web Workers and WebGL-accelerated score rendering, Tenuto Studio 3 offers a zero-latency, archival-safe, and AI-optimized environment for modern music production.

-Tenuto Studio 3 is a comprehensive music notation and composition environment.
-It combines a custom domain-specific language (Tenuto) with a high-performance Rust-based compilation engine, real-time audio synthesis, and WebGL-accelerated visualization.
+Tenuto Studio 3 combines a custom domain-specific language (Tenuto) with a high-performance Rust-based compilation engine, real-time audio synthesis, and WebGL-accelerated visualization.

 ## Features